-10 Mistakes That Every Racer Makes When They're Starting Out
+10 Mistakes That Every Mountain Biker Makes When They First Start Racing

 Before we start, don’t take this the wrong way.
 You might think this article is pointing the finger at newbs, but it’s not.